GrinWay/web-app-bundle/README.md

 namespace App\Messenger\<Topic>\Query;

-// Implementing that says that this message has 'sync://' transport use GrinWay\WebApp\Contract\Messenger\HasSyncTransportInterface;
+// Implementing that says that this message has 'sync://' transport use GrinWay\WebApp\Contract\Messenger\MessageHasSyncTransportInterface;

-class <MessageName> implements HasSyncTransportInterface {
+class <MessageName> implements MessageHasSyncTransportInterface {
     //...
 }